arkency/posts/posts/2021-05-01-how-to-build-a-read-model-with-rails-event-store-projection.md

 1. `AnswerRegistered` event is linked to a dedicated report stream `participantReport$123-456`.
 By doing that, we can scope events in a way we desired, in our case, the stream contains id of a test and participant.
+   `RubyEventStore::EventDuplicatedInStream` is being rescued to support _deliver at least once_ strategy.
 2. Then, with the use of [Projection](https://railseventstore.org/docs/v2/projection/) reading from our dedicated stream `ParticipantReport$123-456` all the scores are grouped by the `skill_id`, accumulated with additional info ( number of elements, specifically).
 After the projection is done, `reduce` is being used to do the math, resulting in